siraben/monadic-parsing/README.md

 (e.g. `return` `(a -> M a)` is called `unit` in Wadler's paper).
 I use my own conventions here, yours may differ.

-## Improvements
+## To be implemented
 - Support ambiguous grammars

-## Extensions
+  - Done in Haskell with list comprehensions and the List monad, which means we may need to implement monad transformers.
 - XML parser.
-- A parser for parsing regexps into Scheme/Haskell parsers (!)
-- Converting BNF into parsers.
+- Parsing BNF into Scheme/Haskell parsers!